stefanbaumeler/bem-plus/methodology/guide/part-1.md

 ### Missing standardization

 If you do things consistently and always the same, you don’t have to think about those things every time you encounter them.
-The task becomes process you’ve done dozens of times, a well worn path through the woods of uncertainty.
+The task becomes a process that you’ve done dozens of times, a well worn path through the woods of uncertainty.

 That, by itself, is already worth a lot.
 It can accelerate your work tremendously by removing doubts.
 But standardization is also the first step to automation.
 If you always do things the same, it means you can teach a computer how to do it.
 You can also use a standard as a building block for further tooling, to create even more value.

-In the next four posts, I’d like to introduce a system that solves all of those problems.
+In the next two posts, I’d like to introduce a system that solves all of those problems.